 The Feedback User Info field is a User Info field that does not carry user specific information but carries feedback common information.

-The Feedback User Info field is identified by an AID12 value of 2008 and is optionally present in a BSRP Trigger frame or a BSRP NTB Trigger frame that is generated by a UHR non-AP STA.
+The Feedback User Info field is identified by an AID12 value of 2008 and is optionally present in a BSRP NTB Trigger frame that is generated by a UHR non-AP STA.

 NOTE 1-An UHR AP does not use the value 2008 as an AID for any STA associated to it (see 35.15.1 (Basic EHT BSS operation) and 37.4 (UHR BSS operation)).